elsassph/roku-markdown/README.md

 Parser and renderer support a subset of the markdown spec, and strip all inline styles.
 The goal is to eventually support images between paragraphs.

-There is currently no plan to support full text styling.
+There is currently no plan to support full text styling, but might consider tables.

+Current support:

+- titles, using `# Title` syntax
+- paragraphs
+- code blocks, using triple-tick or indentation
+- quote blocks, using `> That quote`
+- horizontal rules, using 3+ characters of `-=*`

 ## Installation